 - Huanchaco (Peru)

 - Bahia Todos Santos, Baja (Mexico)

 - Punta de Lobos (Chile)

 - Noosa (Australia)

-You might think that 11 isn’t that much if you look at all the surf spots there are in the world.
+You might think that 10 isn’t that much if you look at all the surf spots in the world.
 And that’s true.
 But it is not that easy to get named a World Surfing Reserve.
-Here you can find a page from the organization that explains the process of how to become a reserve in detail.
+The process of how to become a surfing reserve is explained in detail on the Save the Waves website.
 Below is also an interesting video that explains the in’s & outs:

-So it is safe to say that we are extremely proud that Ericeira is part of the World Surfing Reserves family!
-The biggest question remains: When is the birthplace of surfing, Hawaii, finally becoming a World Surfing Reserve?
+So it is safe to say that we are extremely proud that Ericeira is part of the World Surfing Reserves family and we will also always do our part to protect this special place!